30 Days of Thanksgiving: Cultivating a Heart of Gratitude All Year Long

-And I love sleeping in and watching the news on Black Friday — I am fascinated by you all who are brave enough, and motivated enough, to venture out in the early morning hours.
+And I love sleeping in and watching the news on Black Friday… I am fascinated by you all who are brave enough, and motivated enough, to venture out in the early morning hours.

 It’s a mix of both worlds because apples, pumpkins, and colorful leaves are still present but sitting down together as a family to share a meal welcomes in the new holiday season.

-I realize it’s much more a complicated story than that but that’s the main focus.
+I realize it’s much more a complicated story than that but it’s the main focus.
 They gathered together thanking God for the blessing of the harvest and for survival.

 We gather together today thanking God for all the many gifts He continues to bless us with, from the large and miraculous to the small, everyday little things that make up our days.

 In the past few years, gratitude journals and listing out blessings have become increasingly popular but the discipline isn’t some new trend.

-Gratitude and thanksgiving are essentially one in the same; having a thankful heart, giving thanks, and sharing our blessings.
+Gratitude and thanksgiving are essentially one and the same; having a thankful heart, giving thanks, and sharing our blessings.

 Over and over in the Bible, there are countless verses offering thanksgivings to God.

-Give thanks to the Lord, for he is good; his love endures forever.
-1 Chronicles 16:34
+Give thanks to the Lord, for he is good; his love endures forever. ~ 1 Chronicles 16:34

-I will give thanks to the Lord because of his righteousness; I will sing the praises of the name of the Lord Most High.
-Psalm 7:17
+I will give thanks to the Lord because of his righteousness; I will sing the praises of the name of the Lord Most High. ~ Psalm 7:17

-Let us come before him with thanksgiving and extol him with music and song.
-Psalm 95:2
+Let us come before him with thanksgiving and extol him with music and song. ~ Psalm 95:2

-Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
-Psalm 100:4
+Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name. ~ Psalm 100:4

 Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
-Then he gave them to the disciples, and the disciples gave them to the people.
-Matthew 14:9
+Then he gave them to the disciples, and the disciples gave them to the people. ~ Matthew 14:9

-All this is for your benefit, so that the grace that is reaching more and more people may cause thanksgiving to overflow to the glory of God.
-2 Corinthians 4:15
+All this is for your benefit, so that the grace that is reaching more and more people may cause thanksgiving to overflow to the glory of God. ~ 2 Corinthians 4:15

 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 Philippians 4:6

-Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.
-Colossians 3:16
+Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts. ~ Colossians 3:16

 We have much to be thankful for indeed!